-Nasal Obstruction Specialist in Peoria, IL
+Nasal Obstruction Treatment in Central Illinois

 There are a variety of causes that can lead to a blockage within the nasal passages.
 While some of these causes may resolve on their own over time, others will require professional treatment in order to remove the obstruction.
 If the obstruction is not removed, patients can experience negative symptoms from frustrating and irritating symptoms as they are forced to breathe through their mouth since airflow is restricted through the nose.

 If you are experiencing symptoms relating to nasal obstruction, contact Peoria Ear, Nose & Throat Group to meet with one of our ENT doctors to discuss your condition and the treatment available.
 To schedule your consultation, please call (309) 589-5900 and schedule your visit at our ENT clinic in Peoria, IL today.

 Standard colds and flus are likely to block the airways temporarily as they fill up with excess mucus.
 Infections of the nasal passages can also lead to swelling and difficulty breathing, but should clear up quickly after being treated with antibiotics.

 If nasal cavities remain blocked for an extended period of time without the presence of additional cold or flu symptoms, it is likely that a more complex medical condition is to blame.

 Nasal polyps are benign masses of tissue that grow within the lining of the nose.
 When these growths become large enough, they begin to protrude into the nasal passageway and can restrict airflow through this area.

 Although the name of this condition may sound incredibly intimidating and complex, it is really nothing more than bony structures that exist within the nose.
 These structures are called turbinates, and they are often quite sensitive to allergens or irritations that enter the nasal cavity.
 When irritated, the turbinates usually swell, which often makes breathing through the nose very difficult.